HL7/davinci-dtr/input/pagecontent/specification.md

 #### Provider Attestation
 In some cases, if there isn't specific data that can be retrieved computably from the EHR, it may be sufficient for a payer to merely have an attestation by the provider that certain documentation exists, that a certain patient condition exists, or that certain actions have been completed.
 This can be represented in a Questionnaire as a simple boolean or choice question where the text describes what the user is attesting to.
 Payers **SHOULD** design questionnaires to support attestation rather than discrete data where this is sufficient for the business requirements.

 Some payers may require that attestations or other answers be 'signed' (the electronic equivalent of 'initialing' the answer).
-This would be identified by means of the [signatureRequired](https://hl7.org/fhir/extensions/StructureDefinition-questionnaire-signatureRequired.html) extension on the Questionnaire item and the [signature](https://hl7.org/fhir/extensions/StructureDefinition-questionnaireresponse-signature.html) extension on the QuestionnaireResponse
+This would be identified by means of the [signatureRequired](https://hl7.org/fhir/extensions/StructureDefinition-questionnaire-signatureRequired.html) extension on the Questionnaire item and the [signature](https://hl7.org/fhir/extensions/StructureDefinition-questionnaireresponse-signature.html) extension on the QuestionnaireResponse.

 Questionnaires may also support attaching reports or other supporting documentation (e.g., images, pathology reports, etc.) where providing question answers is not sufficient.
 The 'attachment' question type can be used to support this.
 Attachments might be found by searching for DocumentReference, DiagnosticReport or Media instances, or by the provider directly uploading something to the Questionnaire rendering tool.